What In Broad Terms Is The Definition Of Deviance

 Misconception Reality

-Deviance is an individual problem.
-On top of that, Deviance can be neutral or even positive, especially when it leads to innovation.
+Deviance is purely negative.
+In real terms, Deviance can be neutral or even positive, especially when it leads to innovation.
+In practice,

 All deviance is criminal.
 Many deviant acts are socially or culturally sanctioned but not legally punishable.